What Do Mineral Rights Mean and How to Convey It?

 In legal terms, “conveying” is a term used to describe the sale or transfer of a property.
 In a split estate, landowners can choose to convey or retain their rights separately from a property’s surface rights.
 Essentially, when working with them, there are three basic ways in which property can be conveyed.
 They are as follows:

 - Conveying surface rights, while retaining mineral rights.

 - Conveying mineral rights, while retaining surface rights.

 - Or, conveying both mineral rights and surface rights to one or separate entities.

 If you choose to sell your mineral rights, then that may earn you a nice paycheck.
-Plus, if you sell your mineral rights on a parcel of land that is producing oil or gas (or will be in the future), then you may be able to earn a mineral royalty interest on the future sale of resources.
+Plus, if you sell these rights on a parcel of land that is producing oil or gas (or will be in the future), then you may be able to earn a royalty interest on the future sale of resources.

-Because mineral rights are valuable, obviously, there are also benefits in retaining your mineral rights (rather than conveying them) when selling your property.
-In the case of a split estate, surface rights can be sold for a large profit, while mineral rights are retained for future earnings.
+Because they are valuable, obviously, there are also benefits in retaining them (rather than conveying them) when selling your property.
+In the case of a split estate, surface rights can be sold for a large profit, while these rights are retained for future earnings.
 If you still own your mineral rights, then you can explore an oil and gas lease as a great way to earn royalty interests from the resources produced and sold.